JosiahR89/Bootcamp-Project-2/README.md

 **Table 1 : US_States**
 * Read from source to Pandas Dataframe
 * Trimmed Leading and Trailing Spaces
-* Made sure there were no duplicates
+* Made sure There were no duplicates
 * Identified 'State_Fips' as primary key
 * Wrote to US_States.csv that can be imported in PostgreSQL